 If you’re not convinced of this, then anger management tips will go right over your head, like sex tips aimed at Tibetan monks.
 How is anger a problem, you ask?
-Surely it’s healthy, and useful to some degree...?
+Surely it’s healthy, or useful to some degree?

 I strongly recommend keeping an anger log over at least two or three weeks.
 You may be surprised at what it reveals.
-As well as raising insight, it can help you to take a detached ‘observer stance’ with regard to your anger.
-Monitor any and every episode of anger, from fleeting moments of frustration or impatience, to extreme rage.
-For each one, note down the facts of what went down (neighbour’s dog still barking despite our asking them to deal with it); the intensity of your anger 0-10, where 0 = no anger, and 10 = maximum rage; any thoughts or images you were aware of during the scene (wringing the dog’s neck, keying the neighbour’s car, memories of the conversation you’d had with him the week before, etc.); any other feelings you may have experienced in the scene (e.g. anxiety, dread); and what you actually did (ranted to wife).
+As well as raising insight, it can help you to take a detached "observer stance" with regard to your anger.
+Monitor any and every episode of anger, from fleeting moments of frustration or impatience to extreme rage.
+For each one, note down the facts of what went down (neighbor’s dog still barking despite our asking them to deal with it); the intensity of your anger 0-10 (where 0 = no anger, and 10 = maximum rage); any thoughts or images you were aware of during the scene (wringing the dog’s neck, keying the neighbor’s car, memories of the conversation you’d had with him the week before, etc.); any other feelings you may have experienced in the scene (e.g. anxiety, dread); and what you actually did (ranted to wife).
 This habit of systematically describing your angry outbursts is often all someone needs in order to gain a little perspective.
 Give it a whirl.

 All other things being equal, the state you’re in as you enter an anger-provoking scene will influence the severity of an anger episode.
 If you are stressed, tired, sick, hungover, agitated, or in any kind of emotionally compromised state when you encounter an annoyance or provocation, then your response will be magnified well out of proportion.
 So it's worth being on the lookout for such factors.
 I’ll unpack a few of the most common culprits:

 Alcohol abuse is the most common co-morbid condition of patients presenting with anger problems.
-The recent king-hit murders attest to how vicious a combination alcohol and aggression can be.
+The king-hit murders (or "sucker punch murders") attest to how vicious a combination of alcohol and aggression can be.

-Fatigue and stress would have to come next: 96% of Aussies wake up tired, according to a recent sleep survey conducted in my hometown.
+Fatigue and stress would have to come next: 96 percent of Aussies wake up tired, according to a recent sleep survey conducted in my hometown.
 Fatigue shortens the fuse.
 Get some rest!

-Other known anger exacerbators include unmet needs or drives (hunger, thirst, lust, etc.); sickness; pain; and, no surprises here, PMS.
+Other known anger exacerbators include unmet needs or drives (hunger, thirst, lust, etc.); sickness; pain; and PMS.

-If anger is driven by internal rules of how others ought to behave, this makes it a very ‘self-righteous’ emotion.
-But if you can see some of your rules for what they are—‘just the way I was brought up’ or ‘my way of doing things’—then it will naturally seem silly to judge others for not following them.
+If anger is driven by internal rules of how others ought to behave, this makes it a very "self-righteous" emotion.
+But if you can see some of your rules for what they are—"just the way I was brought up" or "my way of doing things"—then it will naturally seem silly to judge others for not following them.
 It helps to remind yourself of the many different ways in which humans around the world operate.
-In many parts of Asia, it is considered rude to enter a restaurant with your shoes on; in most Western restaurants it is considered rude to take them off.
+In many parts of Asia, for instance, it is considered rude to enter a restaurant with your shoes on; in most Western restaurants, it is considered rude to take them off.
 Who’s right and who’s wrong here?
 We’d say there’s no answer to this question: they’re just two different sets of rules.
-You may believe it is wrong to smoke marijuana; many Jamaicans would disagree.
-You may object to homosexuality or women in politics or lovers kissing on public benches.
-There’ll almost always be someone who agrees with you, and others who staunchly oppose you.
+You may believe it is wrong to smoke marijuana; many others would disagree.
+You may object to lovers kissing on public benches; there will almost always be someone who agrees with you, and others who staunchly oppose you.
 That’s because these things are matters of opinion, not fact.
 Must people work hard and strive to reach their fullest potential, or is a breezier, more spiritual life acceptable too?
 You probably have opinions on these things, which is fine.
-But if you walk around convinced your opinions on how people must behave are right and universal, you’ll live a restricted life, as well as an angry one.
+But if you walk around convinced your opinions on how people must behave are right and universal, you’ll live a restricted life—as well as an angry one.

-Empathy overlaps somewhat with ‘thinking scientifically’, except that it’s more intuitive.
-Empathising means living in the skin of someone else.
+Empathy overlaps somewhat with "thinking scientifically," except that it’s more intuitive.
+Empathizing means living in the skin of someone else.
 It is an antidote to anger, because it’s hard to condemn someone if you really understand where they’re coming from.

 Anger almost always involves an inability to get the person you’re angry at.
 It stems from a failure to understand them.
 This is why so much anger is expressed verbally in statements of apparent astonishment or perplexity: